crashappsec/chalk/src/docs/guide-user-guide.md

 metadata is identical across reports (and the files in question as well, as long as there is a `HASH` field).

-Alternately, you can do digital signing.
-Currently, our implementation of signing is experimental, and do not yet recommend using it until we finalize the feature.
+In containers, where we do not have an easy, reliable hash, metadata normalization and validation works the same way.
+But we strongly recommend automatic digitial signatures to ensure that you can detect changes to the container.

-Of course, since container images do not have an easily calculable `HASH` and no current normalization function defined, it's not yet possible to ensure integrity of the underlying image.
-However, we are in the process of adding attestation support which will address this problem.
-We may add a normalization function as well.
+Digital signing can be used both with containers and with other artifacts.
+With containers, we use Sigstore with their In-Toto attestations that we appply on `docker push`.
+The mark is replicated in full inside the attestation.

-In the interim, we have heard from many people that "perfect is the enemy of good enough", and making strides in traceability without requiring full cryptographic attestation is still incredibly valuable for many organizations.
+For other artifacts, the signature is stored in the Chalk mark, but is (necessarily) not part of the metadata hashing, since it needs to sign that data.

 ### Mark Deletion

 If needed, it's possible to delete chalk marks from most artifacts, with containers being the exception (they should be rebuilt instead).
 This can be done with the `chalk delete` command, which will recursively delete chalk marks from all artifacts in the current working directory, or with the `chalk delete [targetpath]` command, which will delete chalk marks from the target artifact or directory.
 The `delete` operation will produce a report where the deleted chalk mark (if any) will be reported, along with run-time environmental information.

 ### Configuration File Syntax Basics

 Many of the things you might want to configure simply involve setting configuration variables.
 For instance, we could create and load the following configuration file:

 ```bash
 color: false # Also could set NO_COLOR env variable.